 It’s never too early to start saving for retirement.
 True, in your twenties and thirties you will likely have student debt, your first mortgage, and car payments.
 You may be starting a family and saving for your kid's education costs.
-But saving early for retirement can actually save you money.
-That’s because of the tax advantages of the most common retirement saving plans.
+But saving early for retirement can actually save you money because of the tax advantages embedded in most retirement saving plans.

 More than half of working Americans are eligible to participate in an employer-sponsored retirement plan, and everyone is eligible to set up their own Individual Retirement Account (IRA).
 All of these retirement saving options come with tax advantages: in some cases your contributions are tax-deductible in the year you make them (401(k) and similar employer-sponsored accounts, Traditional, SEP and SIMPLE IRAs), in others (Roth IRAs), you pay no tax when you take distributions from the account.

 A good rule of thumb is to save 10% of your salary while in your twenties, gradually raising that rate as you get older and your earning potential increases.
 When you celebrate your 30th birthday, you might be up to a 15% saving rate.
 If saving that much seems hard to do, for a month or two try keeping track of what you spend.
 There will be fixed costs (rent or mortgage, utilities, insurance payments) and discretionary spending (entertainment, clothing purchases, travel).
 Where you can cut back on discretionary spending—one less dinner out, fewer trips to the dry cleaner—you can redirect that money into retirement savings.

 As your saving rate increases, you also can look at the mix of investment you hold in your accounts.
 This is where a Self-Directed IRA works to your advantage.
 With a Self-Directed IRA, you control your investments, and have a greater range of assets to choose among than in a typical brokerage or bank IRA.